 Dacorum has a rich historic environment with 941 Listed Building entries, relating to some 2,000 individual buildings and 25 Conservation Areas.
+The Borough also benefits from having 28 scheduled monuments and 3 historic gardens within its area.

-The historic built environment contributes immeasurably to the quality of our lives.
+The historic environment contributes immeasurably to the quality of our lives.
 Historic features add tradition, continuity and character to a place, as well as being an asset for the economy, the environment and the wider community.
 There are education and community benefits to discovering our heritage and crafts.
 There are significant benefits to the environment through the reuse of historic buildings.
 The promotion of cultural heritage and tourism, associated with historic places, is a driver of economic development.
 Higher land values are invariably linked with such design excellence.
 Total return on listed properties outperforms non-listed properties over the short, medium and long-term.

-The historic built environment is under pressure from development - the threat of infilling and replacement with new, sometimes uninspiring buildings and the erosion of historic features in the public realm need to be carefully mitigated and managed.
+The historic built environment is under pressure from development and regeneration - the threat of infilling and replacement with new, sometimes uninspiring buildings and the erosion of historic features in the public realm need to be carefully mitigated and managed.
 Equally, there is scope for regeneration and considerable enhancement of the character and appearance of some existing places in the Borough.